MasterNaz/DynamicAR/README.md

 # DynamicAR
-Dynamic AR Viewer and AR Manager App
+Dynamic AR Viewer and AR Manager App - Connected in Realtime with a Backend

-AR-Viewer App
+#AR-Viewer App

 Loads AR-Markers from a Backend,